-Claire M. Sylvia, a partner at Phillips & Cohen, is the author of a leading treatise on the False Claims Act and has represented whistleblowers in many successful “qui tam” cases involving healthcare fraud and defense contractor fraud.
+Claire M. Sylvia, a partner at Phillips & Cohen, is the author of a leading treatise on the False Claims Act and has represented whistleblowers in “qui tam” cases involving healthcare fraud, defense contractor fraud and cybersecurity issues.

-Her book, The False Claims Act: Fraud Against the Government (West 2016), has served as an important reference used by judges and attorneys in qui tam cases since it was first published in 2004.
+Her book, The False Claims Act: Fraud Against the Government (with annual supplements), has served as an important reference for judges and attorneys in qui tam cases since it was first published.

 Her other whistleblower cases include: